laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Basic parameters
 ----------------

 The assignment of any *basic* parameter (like the ones in :ref:`example_toml`) in the settings file acts as a default.
-For example, if you always track videos with 8 animals, you can set ``number_of_animals = 8`` in you settings file and, when running ``idtrackerai --settings settings.toml``, the segmentation app will run with 8 animals as default.
+For example, if you always track videos with 8 animals, you can set :toml:`number_of_animals = 8` in you settings file and, when running ``idtrackerai --settings settings.toml``, the segmentation app will run with 8 animals as default.

 File example
 ------------